vegestoc/geneious-brand-uikit/README.md

 #### Columnise

-When elements must be equal height, a complimentary class of `row-columnise` is added to the `row` element.
-They can be vertically centred with another complimentary `row-middle`.
+When elements must be of equal height, a complementary class of `row-columnise` is added to the `row` element.
+They can be vertically-centred with another complementary `row-middle`.

 	<div class="row row-split row-columnise row-middle">
 		<section></section>